-Art Galleries – head to the Art Gallery next to Albert Park for a bit of culture, it’s free!
+Head to the Art Gallery next to Albert Park for a bit of culture, it’s free!
 Or take the innerlink bus from outside the Mercure Hotel and head to Parnell, the cost is about $2.50 one way (or $1.80 with an AT Hop card).
 Or if you walk, it’s free, just be aware of the hill you have to climb, other than that it’s really not far from the CBD.
 There are a variety of art galleries located along Parnell Rd in the village itself, they’re either free or a gold coin donation to get in.
 Incidentally Parnell is a really pretty part of town to spend some time at.
-After window shopping you can head to…
+After window shopping you can head to the Rose Gardens…

-Auckland Domain – Auckland Domain is a large park not far from the city centre.
+Auckland Domain is a large park not far from the city centre.
 It’s actually a really lovely place to have a picnic and chill out and relax for the day, it’s also where you can find Auckland Museum…

 If you’re heading to Waiheke Island then set off early so that you can spend the whole day there.
 You will have to spend up to $36 for the return ferry and then more for a bus ticket to get around the Island, but if you like your wine and beaches then $36 – $45 dollars for a day out is not too much to pay.
-(Check with the travel staff at your hostel to see if they have any ferry ticket specials) – Wine will cost extra!.
+(Check with the travel staff at your hostel to see if they have any ferry ticket specials) – Wine tasting is free but buying a few bottles to take home will cost extra!

-One Tree Hill – One Tree Hill & Cornwall Park, are neighbouring parks, together being the largest parkland in Auckland.
+One Tree Hill & Cornwall Park are neighbouring parks, together being the largest parkland in Auckland.
 Within the grounds you’ll find the Auckland Stardome Observatory.
 If you enjoy looking at the night sky then definitely head here in the evening, it’ll cost about $14 for entry.

 We haven’t even scratched the surface of all the cheap or free things to do in Auckland but hope we’ve given you a few ideas.
 When you’ve spent the day doing fun stuff and seeing the city then you might be wondering where to go to eat or drink that won’t cost you an arm and a leg!
 Don’t worry, we have a few ideas for you…